section-engineering-education/engineering-education/content/articles/structuring-large-applications-with-blueprints-and-application-factory-in-flask/index.md

 In our app folder where we have the `__init__.py` file for the application itself, we import all extensions and modules required for our application to function.
 We also create instances of our extensions installed.

 Next, we create an application factory function commonly named `create_app()`.
 The `create_app()` function takes a config argument from our `config.py` file.
 The following outlines the process on the block of code that goes into the application factory function:

 - Create an app variable and initialize Flask
 - Load the application configuration as an object from the `config.py` passed into the function
 - Initialize extension instances created outside our application factory function
 - Register the blueprints
-- Return the app variable.
+- Return the app variable

 The implementation of this logic is as follows: